MartinMartimeo/hallo/README.md

 <script src="http://rangy.googlecode.com/svn/trunk/currentrelease/rangy-core.js"></script>
 ```

-The editor toolbar is using jQuery UI theming, so you'll probably also want to [grab a theme](http://jqueryui.com/themeroller/) that fits your needs.
-Toolbar pluggins use icons from [Glyphicon](http://glyphicons.com/) via the boostrap glyphicon classes.
+Toolbar pluggins use icons from [Glyphicon](http://glyphicons.com/) and are styled via bootstrap classes.
 To style the toolbar as it appears in the demo, you'll also want to add some CSS (like background and border) to the class `hallotoolbar`.

 ```html
 <link rel="stylesheet" href="/path/to/your/bootstrap.css">